Gabriel Cleur

-Gabriel Isaac Cleur (/en/ KLER, /fr/; born 31 January 1998) is an Australian professional soccer player who plays as a right back for Western Sydney Wanderers.
+Gabriel Isaac Cleur (/en/ KLER, /fr/; born 31 January 1998) is an Australian former professional soccer player who played as a right back for Virtus Entella, Siena, Alessandria, and Western Sydney Wanderers.

 Career

 Cleur made his professional debut for Virtus Entella in the Serie B as a late substitute in the final round of the 2016–17 season.
 He signed a new contract with Entella in September 2017, extending to 2021.

 In January 2018, Cleur moved on a six-month loan to Serie C side Robur Siena.

 On 26 June 2019, he joined Alessandria on loan.

 In June 2022, it was confirmed that Cleur would leave Virtus Entella to join A-League Men side Western Sydney Wanderers.

+In January 2026, Cleur stepped away from professional football to focus on his education and career as a psychologist.

 Personal life

 Cleur was born in Australia and is of Anglo-Indian and Italian descent.